dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

   size > Dict::INITIAL_SIZE && ((used * 100) / size < HASHTABLE_MIN_FILL)
 end
 ```
+_listing 6.20: databases_cron method in the Server class_

 `databases_cron` performs two operations on the two dictionaries in the `Server` class, `@data_store`, that holds all the key/value pairs, and `@expires` which keeps track of the keys with TTLs.
 For each of these dictionaries, if first calls `resize`, which we're explored in the previous section, only if it thinks the dictionary needs to be resized.